TransMorph: Transformer for unsupervised medical image registration: Experiments

 \subsection{Baseline Methods}

-To illustrate \texttt{TransMorph}'s effectiveness, we compared it to various registration methods that have previously demonstrated state-of-the-art registration performances.
-We begin by comparing \texttt{TransMorph} with four non-deep-learning-based methods, and their hyperparameter settings are described below: \begin{itemize}[noitemsep] \item \texttt{SyN}\footnote{\url{https://github.com/ANTsX/ANTsPy}}(\cite{avants2008symmetric}): For brain MR registration, we used the mean squared difference (MSQ) as the objective function, along with a Gaussian smoothing of 3 and three scales with 180, 80, 40 iterations, respectively.
-For XCAT-to-CT registration, we used the cross-correlation (CC) as the objective function, along with a Gaussian smoothing of 5 and three scales with 160, 100, 40 iterations, respectively. \item \texttt{NiftyReg}\footnote{\url{https://www.ucl.ac.uk/medical-image-computing}}(\cite{modat2010fast}): We employed the sum of squared differences (SSD) as the objective function and bending energy as a regularizer for both tasks.
-For brain MR registration, we used a regularization weighting of 0.0002 and three scales with 300 iterations each.
-For XCAT-to-CT registration, we used a regularization weight of 0.0005 and five scales with 500 iterations each. \item \texttt{deedsBCV}\footnote{\url{https://github.com/mattiaspaul/deedsBCV}} (\cite{heinrich2015multi}): The objective function was self-similarity context (SSC) (\cite{heinrich2013towards}) by default.
-For brain MR registration, we used the hyperparameter values suggested in (\cite{hoffmann2020learning}) for neuroimaging, in which the grid spacing, search radius, and quantization step are set to $6\times5\times4\times3\times2$, $6\times5\times4\times3\times2$, and $5\times4\times3\times2\times1$, respectively.
-For XCAT-to-CT registration, we used the default parameters suggested for abdominal CT registration, where the grid spacing, search radius, and quantization step are $8\times7\times6\times5\times4$, $8\times7\times6\times5\times4$, and $5\times4\times3\times2\times1$, respectively. \item \texttt{LDDMM}\footnote{\url{https://github.com/brianlee324/torch-lddmm}} (\cite{beg2005computing}): MSE was used as the objective function by default.
-For brain MR registration, we used the smoothing kernel size of 5, the smoothing kernel power of 2, the matching term coefficient of 4, the regularization term coefficient of 10, and the iteration number of 500.
+We compared \texttt{TransMorph} to various registration methods that have previously demonstrated state-of-the-art registration performance.
+We begin by comparing \texttt{TransMorph} with four non-deep-learning-based methods.
+The hyper-parameters of these methods, unless otherwise specified, were empirically set to balance the trade-off between registration accuracy and running time.
+The methods and their hyperparameter settings are described below: \begin{itemize}[noitemsep] \item \texttt{SyN}\footnote{\url{https://github.com/ANTsX/ANTsPy}}(\cite{avants2008symmetric}): For both inter-patient and atlas-to-patient brain MR registration tasks, we used the mean squared difference (MSQ) as the objective function, along with a default Gaussian smoothing of 3 and three scales with 180, 80, 40 iterations, respectively.
+For XCAT-to-CT registration, we used cross-correlation (CC) as the objective function, a Gaussian smoothing of 5 and three scales with 160, 100, 40 iterations, respectively. \item \texttt{NiftyReg}\footnote{\url{https://www.ucl.ac.uk/medical-image-computing}}(\cite{modat2010fast}): We used the sum of squared differences (SSD) as the objective function and bending energy as a regularizer for all registration tasks.
+For inter-patient brain MR registration, we empirically used a regularization weighting of 0.0002 and three scales with 300 iterations each.
+For atlas-to-patient brain MR registration, the regularization weighting was set to 0.0006, and we used three scales with 500 iterations each.
+For XCAT-to-CT registration, we used a regularization weight of 0.0005 and five scales with 500 iterations each. \item \texttt{deedsBCV}\footnote{\url{https://github.com/mattiaspaul/deedsBCV}}~(\cite{heinrich2015multi}): The objective function was self-similarity context (SSC)~(\cite{heinrich2013towards}) by default.
+For both inter-patient and atlas-to-patient brain MR registration, we used the hyperparameter values suggested in~(\cite{hoffmann2020learning}) for neuroimaging, in which the grid spacing, search radius, and quantization step were set to $6\times5\times4\times3\times2$, $6\times5\times4\times3\times2$, and $5\times4\times3\times2\times1$, respectively.
+For XCAT-to-CT registration, we used the default parameters suggested for abdominal CT registration~(\cite{heinrich2015multi}), where the grid spacing, search radius, and quantization step were $8\times7\times6\times5\times4$, $8\times7\times6\times5\times4$, and $5\times4\times3\times2\times1$, respectively. \item \texttt{LDDMM}\footnote{\url{https://github.com/brianlee324/torch-lddmm}}~(\cite{beg2005computing}): MSE was used as the objective function by default.
+For both inter-patient and atlas-to-patient brain MR registration, we used the smoothing kernel size of 5, the smoothing kernel power of 2, the matching term coefficient of 4, the regularization term coefficient of 10, and the iteration number of 500.
 For XCAT-to-CT registration, we used the same kernel size, kernel power, the matching term coefficient, and the number of iteration.
 However, the regularization term coefficient was empirically set to 3. \end{itemize}